AegisRunner

 Cypress runs tests directly inside the browser, providing an interactive test runner with time-travel debugging.
 Tests are written in JavaScript/TypeScript.
 Known for its excellent developer experience during test development, with real-time reloading and visual feedback.
 Cypress has a large plugin ecosystem but is architecturally limited to Chromium-family browsers in its free tier.

-Free (open-source) / Cypress Cloud: from $75/mo (for CI recording and parallelization)
+Pricing.
+Free (open-source) / Cypress Cloud: from $75/mo (for CI recording and parallelization).

 Pros